codahale/veil-go/README.md

 Second, the sender uses `veil.schnorr` to create a signature of the plaintext with the encrypted headers (including any padding) as associated data.

-Finally, the sender uses `veil.authenc.stream` to encrypt the message and the signature using the message key, again with the encrypted headers as associated data.
+Finally, the sender uses `veil.stream` to encrypt the message and the signature using the message key, again with the encrypted headers as associated data.

 To decrypt a message, the recipient iterates through the message, searching for a decryptable